 - Maybe living life as a writer is just a damn hard life, no matter what period of time in history it is—past, present, or future.
 Or whatever your circumstances might be.

-- You have to fight for the time to write, you have to fight for the right to write, you have to fight to eke out a sustainable living for your family, you have to fight to keep your eyes open in the wee hours of the morning — because that’s the only quiet time you have, and then you have to fight to get noticed by someone, anyone.
+- You have to fight for the time to write, you have to fight for the right to write, you have to fight to eke out a sustainable living for your family, you have to fight to keep your eyes open in the wee hours of the morning — because that’s the only quiet time you have — and then you have to fight to get noticed by someone.
+Anyone.
+All the while, losing rather than earning money.

 - All the comments in Lamb’s blog echoed the need to break through the barriers, the restraints that keep us from writing, to prioritize and find our Basement Full Of Typewriters (or MacBook Pros, or Dells, or Toshibas, or HPs).